tmiklas/tbeam-helium-mapper/README.md

 When your car is started, and USB Power appears, the Mapper will power on, acquire GPS, and continue mapping.
 It re-uses the last network Join state for faster connection and fewer packets.
 Ideally, there is no Join Request/Accept packet exchange at power-on.

-If the Helium network resets state, or your device is out of sync, hold down the middle button to erase the last-joined state, and the device will start a fresh Join.
+If the Helium network resets state, or your device is out of sync, select `Flush Prefs` from the on-screen menu, and the device will start a fresh Join.

 When running, the Mapper will send out a packet every time GPS indicates it has moved `MIN_DIST` meters.
 This is the primary knob to turn for more/fewer packets.
 A Helium hex cell is about 340meters across, so the default 68-meter packet distance will send quite a few redundant packets for each mapped cell.
-DC is incredibly cheap, but adjust to taste.
+DC is incredibly cheap, but adjust the distance if you want to send fewer packets.

-This is the normal operation of the Mapper in motion.. every `MIN_DIST` meters, one ping reporting position, while the battery charges from USB to a steady 4.1+ volts.
-If the speed of motion is fast, it may even result in back-to-back packet sends, limited by the bandwidth of your chosen Spreading Factor (Data Rate).
+This is the normal operation of the Mapper in motion.. every `MIN_DIST` meters, one ping reporting position, while the battery charges from USB.
+If the speed of motion is fast, it may even result in back-to-back packet sends (at greater distance separation) limited by the bandwidth of your chosen Spreading Factor (Data Rate).

-When the Mapper comes to a stop, staying within `MIN_DIST` meters, it sends a hearbeat pin every `STATIONARY_TX_INTERVAL` seconds (default 60).
+When the Mapper comes to a stop, staying within `MIN_DIST` meters, it sends a hearbeat pin every `STATIONARY_TX_INTERVAL` seconds (default: 60).
 This serves to keep it visible on the map and report battery voltage.
 Too often?
 Dial up the `STATIONARY_TX_INTERVAL` to a longer interval.

 After being stationary a long time (parked) with a decreasing battery voltage, we change to a slower pace of updates.
 This happens after `REST_WAIT` seconds (default: 30 minutes).
 In the Rest state, the Mapper transmits every `REST_TX_INTERVAL` seconds (default: 5 minutes).

-Eventually, the ~100mA power drain of the mapper runs the battery down below `BATTERY_LOW_VOLTAGE` volts, and the Mapper will save state and completely power off.
+Eventually, the ~100mA power drain of the mapper (with OLED screen & GPS) runs the battery down below `BATTERY_LOW_VOLTAGE` volts, and the Mapper will save state and completely power off.
 It will power on and resume only when USB power appears.

 ### Buttons

 The TTGO T-Beam has three buttons on the underside.
 Nearest the USB connector is the Power button.
 A long press on this button will turn the unit completely off.
+A short press will turn it back on.

-The middle button can be pressed quickly to cause an immediate packet send.
-A long press will erase the network state (discard Join) and re-Join.
+A short press of the Power button will enter the device on-screen Menu.
+Use the Power button to step through options, and the middle button to select a menu entry.

 The button furthest from USB is the Reset button.
 It instantly reboots the device, and is not handled by software at all.

 ### Compiling the Software
 The fantastic state of PlatformIO tools makes it easiest to build and load your TTGO from source code; no pre-built binary is necessary.

-By default, the DevEUI is generated automatically to be unique to each unit, but you may want to hardcode it in `credentials.h` instead.
+By default, the DevEUI is generated automatically to be unique to each unit, but you may want to hardcode it in `credentials.cpp` instead.

 I tested this software only on a LilyGo TTGO T-Beam v1.1 on **US915**.
 If you have an older v0.7 board or different region, adjust the configuration to match.